julianeagu/julianeagu/README.md

 ### Hi there 👋

-🔭 I’m currently a Senior Manager in the Data Science team at GitHub.
+🔭 I’m currently a Director of Data Science for Copilot at GitHub.

 🗺️ Working remotely from Boston, Massachusetts.